aws-samples/aws-modernization-with-harness/content/050_automated_canary/lab-working/83_automated_canary_release.md

 # Deploy Your Canary

-It is now time to deploy your application and enjoy safety of an automated canary analysis.
+It is now time to deploy your application and enjoy the safety of an automated canary analysis.

 The sample application has a stable and unstable version to deploy for demonstration.
 To toggle between the two, will take advantage of Harness Workflow Variables.